zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 We have $$K^2$$ pairs of keywords, and at most $$N$$ webpages for each keyword.
 Here, $$KN$$ becomes a $$C$$ because likeliness is sparse.
-However, if we do sort every query, which is equivalent to only processing those keywords pairs occuring in queries, then we will have $$QN$$.
+However, if we do sort every query, which is equivalent to only processing those keywords pairs occurring in queries, then we will have $$QN$$.
 We cannot reduce $$QN$$ to something smaller.
 This is because *not every keyword has few pages*.